awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 1. To require the user to create a new password when signing in, choose **Require password reset**\.
 Then choose **Apply**\.
 **Important**
 If you select the **Require password reset** option, make sure that the user has permission to change his or her password\.
-For more information, see [Permitting IAM Users to Change Their Own Passwords](id_credentials_passwords_enable-user-change.md)\.
+For more information, see [Permitting IAM users to change their own passwords](id_credentials_passwords_enable-user-change.md)\.

 1. If you choose the option to generate a password, choose **Show** in the **New password** dialog box\.
 This lets you view the password so you can share it with the user\.
 **Important**